Best For: Physicians and dentists who want to buy or refinance a primary residence with less than 20% down.

 Click here to compare all physician mortgage programs in your state!

-Bank of America Physician Loan Alternatives
+Alternatives to Bank of America’s Physician Loan

 Bank of America isn’t the only financial institution offering physician mortgage programs.
 When you are borrowing hundreds of thousands of dollars (or more!) it is important you know your options.
 Here are a few alternatives to check out: